MinishLab/model2vec/model2vec/train/README.md

 ## Multi-label classification

 Multi-label classification is supported out of the box.
-Just pass a list of multi-labels to the `fit` function, and a multi-label classifier will be trained.
+Just pass a list of lists to the `fit` function (e.g. `[[label1, label2], [label1, label3]]`), and a multi-label classifier will be trained.
 For example, the following code trains a multi-label classifier on the [go_emotions](https://huggingface.co/datasets/google-research-datasets/go_emotions) dataset:

 ```python
 from datasets import load_dataset